ray-project/ray/doc/source/ray-core/actors/named-actors.rst

         Ray.init();
         ActorHandle<Counter> counter = Ray.actor(Counter::new).setName("some_name").setLifetime(ActorLifetime.DETACHED).remote();

-    The CounterActor will be kept alive even after the driver running above script exits.
-Therefore it is possible to run the following script in a different
+    The CounterActor will be kept alive even after the driver running above process exits.
+Therefore it is possible to run the following code in a different
     driver:

     .. code-block:: java